Are you thinking of starting an event planning business in Kenya? Here’s a starter guide on how and what you need to do before taking on this venture.

 4. Partner with reliable suppliers

-If you are entering into the event planning business in Kenya, attend exhibits to locate the good suppliers.
+If you are entering into the event planning business in Kenya, attend exhibits to locate the right suppliers.

-Having suppliers in mind during this planning stage is key because they determine the overall budget of the whole operation.
+Having suppliers in mind during this planning stage is critical because they determine the overall budget of the whole operation.

-Make sure that you are partnering with reliable businesses or individuals who are reliable.
+Make sure that you are partnering with reliable businesses or individuals who are trustworthy.

 It makes good business sense to ask for their previous clients to get feedback on their reliability.